tenzir/tenzir/web/docs/tql2/operators/read_ndjson.md

 Merges all incoming events into a single schema\* that converges over time.
 This option is usually the fastest *for reading* highly heterogeneous data, but can lead to huge schemas filled with nulls and imprecise results.
 Use with caution.

 \*: In selector mode, only events with the same selector are merged.

-This option can not be combined with `raw=true, schema=<schema>`.

 ### `raw = bool (optional)`

 Use only the raw JSON types.
-This means that all strings are parsed as `string`, irrespective of whether they are a valid `ip`, `duration`, etc. Also, since JSON only has one generic number type, all numbers are parsed with the `double` type.
+This means that JSON numbers will be parsed as numbers, but every string will remain a string, even if they would be valid `ip`s or `duration`s.

+If a known `schema` is given, fields will still be parsed according to the schema.

+Use with caution.

-### `schema = str (optional)`
+### `schema=str (optional)`

 Provide the name of a [schema](../../data-model/schemas.md) to be used by the parser.

-If the schema uses the `blob` type, then the JSON parser expects base64-encoded strings.
+If a schema with a matching name is installed, the result will always have all fields from that schema.
+* Fields that are specified in the schema, but did not appear in the input will be null.
+* Fields that appear in the input, but not in the schema will also be kept. `schema_only=true` can be used to reject fields that are not in the schema.

+If the given schema does not exist, this option instead assigns the output schema name only.

 The `schema` option is incompatible with the `selector` option.

-### `selector = str (optional)`
+### `selector=str (optional)`

-Designates a field value as schema name with an optional dot-separated prefix.
+Designates a field value as [schema](../../data-model/schemas.md) name with an optional dot-separated prefix.

+The string is parsed as `<filename>[:<prefix>]`.
+The `prefix` is optional and will be prepended to the field value to generate the schema name.

 For example, the Suricata EVE JSON format includes a field `event_type` that contains the event type.
 Setting the selector to